taylorsomers/igpay-atinlay/README.md

     * Example Output: "E"

   * The program adds "way" to single-letter words that consist of a vowel.
-    * Example Input: "i"
+    * Example Input: "a"
-    * Example Output: "iway"
+    * Example Output: "away"

   * The program adds "way" to single-letter words that consist of a vowel, regardless of capitalization.
-    * Example Input: "I"
+    * Example Input: "A"
-    * Example Output: "Iway"
+    * Example Output: "Away"

   * The program adds "way" to multiple-letter words that begin with a vowel.
+    * Example Input: "aardvark"
+    * Example Output: "aardvarkway"

   * The program adds "way" to multiple-letter words that begin with a vowel, regardless of upper- or lower-case capitalization of the first letter.